tercen/umap_operator/README.md

 `spread`         | numeric, the effective scale of embedded points.
 In combination with `min_dist`, this determines how clustered/clumped the embedded points are
-`min_dist`       | numeric, the effective minimum distance between embedded point `pca`            | numeric, If set to a positive integer value, reduce data to this number of columns using PCA
+`min_dist`       | numeric, the effective minimum distance between embedded point `pca`            | numeric, If set to a positive integer value, reduce data to this number of columns using PCA `prop.train`            | numeric, proportion of data used to train the model.
+The rest of the data will be transformed.
+Default is 1 (all data is used).

 Output relations|.